jordan4ibanez/Formine/README.md

 # Formine
- A voxel game written in Fortran.
+ A voxel game, written in Fortran, LuaJIT, and C.

 ## Why is this called Formine?